 A variety of factors affect your credit score and with different impacts.
 Below are some of the leading factor:

-This refers to how much of your available credit you’re using at any given time determined by your total credit card balances divided by your credit card limits.
-Most experts recommend keeping your overall credit card utilization below 30% because the lower usage of your credit suggests you can responsibly use credit.
+- Credit Card Utilization: This refers to how much of your available credit you’re using at any given time determined by your total credit card balances divided by your credit card limits.
+Most experts recommend keeping your overall credit card utilization below 30% because the lower usage of your credit suggests you can responsibly use credit.2

-Your history of consistently making payments on time shows lenders and creditors you are reliable and likely to pay back your debts.
-Late or missed payments can significantly harm your credit score.
+- Payment History: Your history of consistently making payments on time shows lenders and creditors you are reliable and likely to pay back your debts.
+Late or missed payments can significantly harm your credit score.3

-A derogatory mark on your credit report is essentially a long-lasting negative record on your report likely due to delinquency or late payments that indicates a credit risk to potential lenders.
+- Derogatory Marks: A derogatory mark on your credit report is essentially a long-lasting negative record on your report likely due to delinquency or late payments that indicate a credit risk to potential lenders.
 If you’re facing a derogatory mark, the best thing to do is keep the rest of your credit in good health and wait for those marks to fall off naturally over time.